Last Updated on February 23, 2022 by Nazmin Sarker

 - Heat a small pan and add the gram flour and stir constantly for approx. 4 minutes until it turns light golden brown in color.

-- Combine the potatoes, noodles and fried onion in a large bowl, then add the reserved oil and the toasted gram flour with the lemon and juice, fish sauce and spring onions.
+- Combine the potatoes, noodles, and fried onion in a large bowl, then add the reserved oil and the toasted gram flour with the lemon and juice, fish sauce, and spring chopping onions in food processor.

 - Mix together well and adjust the seasoning to taste if necessary and serve immediately.